On the Hausdorff dimension of countable intersections of certain sets of normal numbers: Introduction

 It is easy to show that for every basic sequence $Q$, the set of $Q$-distribution normal numbers has full Lebesgue measure.
-For $Q$ that are infinite in limit, it has been shown that the set of all $x$ in $[0,1)$ that are $Q$-normal of order $k$ has full Lebesgue measure if and only if $Q$ is $k$-divergent \cite{Mance4}.
+For $Q$ that are infinite in limit, it has been shown that the set of all real numbers $x$ that are $Q$-normal of order $k$ has full Lebesgue measure if and only if $Q$ is $k$-divergent \cite{Mance4}.
 Early work in this direction has been done by A. R\'enyi \cite{Renyi}, T. \u{S}al\'at \cite{Salat4}, and F. Schweiger \cite{SchweigerCantor}.
-Therefore if $Q$ is infinite in limit, then the set of all $x$ in $[0,1)$ that are $Q$-normal has full Lebesgue measure if and only if $Q$ is fully divergent.
+Therefore if $Q$ is infinite in limit, then the set of all real numbers $x$ that are $Q$-normal has full Lebesgue measure if and only if $Q$ is fully divergent.
 We will show that $\RNk{Q}{1}$ is a set of zero measure if $Q$ is infinite in limit and $1$-convergent.
-This will follow immediately from a result of P. Erd\"os and A. R\'enyi \cite{ErdosRenyiConvergent}.
+This will follow immediately from a result of P. Erd\H{o}s and A. R\'enyi \cite{ErdosRenyiConvergent}.

 Note that in base~$b$, where $q_n=b$ for all $n$, the corresponding notions of $Q$-normality, $Q$-ratio normality, and $Q$-distribution normality are equivalent.
 This equivalence is fundamental in the study of normality in base $b$.
 It is surprising that this equivalence breaks down in the more general context of $Q$-Cantor series for general $Q$.